Lightning-Universe/lightning-transformers/docs/source/features/large_model_training.rst

     trainer = pl.Trainer(accelerator="gpu", devices="auto", strategy="deepspeed_stage_3", precision=16, max_epochs=1)
     trainer.fit(model, dm)

-If you have your own `pl.LightningModule` you can use DeepSpeed Stage 3 sharding + Transformers as well, just add this code:
+If you have your own ``pl.LightningModule`` you can use DeepSpeed ZeRO Stage 3 parameter sharding & Transformers as well, just add this code:

 .. code-block:: python